 York Minster is a 7th-century gothic-style cathedral that is one of the biggest monasteries in Northern Europe.
 It is open every day from early morning until the evening.
 If you sign up ahead of time for a service on Sunday morning, you can enter the church for free!
 Otherwise, you will have to pay an admission fee on arrival.

 We did not go inside the church apart from the entrance before the ticket desk as we found the fee to be rather steep for a church (most churches in Europe are entry by donation).
-However, York Minster does provide tours around the church as part of the admission ticket, and the guides seem to be quite knowledgeable as they share lots of information about the building.
+However, York Minster does provide tours around the church as part of the admission ticket, and the guides seem to be quite knowledgeable as they share lots of information about this historical English building.

 We also didn't go in because the viewing deck at the top was closed due to faulty lights the weekend we were there.
 To get to the top, you will have to climb 275 stairs and pay another fee in addition to the admission ticket.